hibernate/hibernate-orm/README.md

     gradle clean compile -Pdb=pgsql

-_*NOTE: If you are running tests against a JDBC driver that is not available via Maven central (generally due to license nonsense - Oracle, DB2, etc) be sure to add these drivers to your local Maven repo cache (~/.m2/repository) or (better) add it to a personal Maven repo server*_
+_*NOTE: If you are running tests against a JDBC driver that is not available via Maven central be sure to add these drivers to your local Maven repo cache (~/.m2/repository) or (better) add it to a personal Maven repo server*_

 Running database-specific tests from the IDE using "profiles"
 -------------------------------------------------------------